SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 1. Connect your front-end (e.g., Open WebUI) to WilmerAI
 2. Query the models list (your front-end does this automatically)
-3. Select a workflow from the model dropdown (e.g., `chris:openwebui-coding`)
+3. Select a workflow from the model dropdown (e.g., `chat-ui:general`)
 4. Your requests will now use the selected workflow

 -----